BasedHardware/Whomane/pi/software_guide.md

 ### 6. Transfer Project Files

-From a terminal on your computer (not connected to your Raspberry Pi), transfer the project folder to your Raspberry Pi:
+From a terminal on your computer (not connected to your Raspberry Pi), transfer the project that [you should have installed](https://github.com/BasedSocialCo/whomane.git) to your Raspberry Pi.
+For that:

 ```
 scp -r /path/to/your/project/pi <yourusername>@raspberrypi:~/